AcalaNetwork/hardhat-tutorials/liquidation/README.md

     it('liquidate - Should fail if collateral is not allowed', async () => {
         await liquidation.setCollateralLimitedSupply(liquidation.address, true).then(r => r.wait())
         await expect(liquidation.liquidate(liquidation.address, liquidation.address, '0', '0'))
-            .to.be.revertedWith("Liquidation: Collateral is not allowed");
+            .to.be.rejectedWith("Liquidation: Collateral is not allowed");
     })

     it('liquidate - Should fail if collateralSupply is exhausted', async () => {